Advertiser Learning in Direct Advertising Markets: The Role of Information Provision on Advertiser and Publisher Welfare

 \subsubsection{Simulation Procedure and Baseline Scenario}

-The baseline and counterfactual scenarios differ in terms of i) the advertisers' initial information about their expected CTRs, and thus expected match utilities, in week 1; and ii) the advertisers' choice set, which in turn affects the information available to us when simulating clicks.
+The baseline and counterfactual scenarios differ in terms of i) the advertisers' initial information about their expected CTRs, and thus expected match utilities in week 1; and ii) the advertisers' choice sets, which are closely related to the information available for simulating clicks.

 \paragraph{Advertisers' initial information.}